We work with athletes and brands that support active living.

 Though it may be cliché, it certainly rings true.
 Mike Goldstein started with camera in hand during his teen years, finding success in his hobby at student film festivals and in premiering full-length action sports films in local venues.
 Hobby transformed into career at the University of British Columbia, where Mike completed a BFA in Film Production while simultaneously developing Goldstein Productions and building a portfolio of work in online content, new media, commercials, and narratives.

-Goldstein Productions now includes a crew of talented filmmakers that regularly works with some of the largest action sports companies and active living brands: Red Bull, Jaybird, Whistler Blackcomb, and Devinci Cycles, among others.
-With more than a decade of experience, the team's expansion includes guiding Whistler Blackcomb through a transition to a fully integrated online marketing presence, and spearheading Jaybird's 2015 summer product campaign with 17 online storytelling pieces.
+Goldstein Productions now includes a crew of talented filmmakers that regularly works with some of the largest outdoor sports companies and active living brands: Red Bull, Jaybird, Whistler Blackcomb, and Devinci Cycles, among others.
+With more than a decade of experience, the team's expansion includes leading Whistler Blackcomb to a fully integrated online marketing presence in 2010, where we have continued to serve as major creative leaders and content developers for six years running.
+In 2015, the team spearheaded Jaybird's X2 product campaign with a series of online storytelling pieces that have amassed close to 8 million views (and Jaybird's social media followers have exploded).
 With a reputation in the industry for effective visual storytelling, Goldstein Productions collaborates with clients across industries who want to grow their digital media presence.

 Get in touch.